-Hope, Happiness, And Social Connection: Hidden Benefits Of Regular Exercise
+Hope, Happiness And Social Connection: Hidden Benefits Of Regular Exercise

 Among its many life-altering rewards: the generation of hope, happiness, a sense of purpose, greater life satisfaction and rewarding connections with others.

-"These benefits are seen throughout the lifespan," she writes.
+"These benefits are seen throughout the life span," she writes.
 "They apply to every socioeconomic strata and appear to be culturally universal."

-And they aren't activity-specific and they don't require you to be a super-athlete.
-Whether you run, swim, dance, bike, weight-lift, do yoga or team sports — it doesn't matter, McGonigal says — moderate physical activity does far more than make us physically stronger and healthier.
+And they aren't activity-specific and they don't require you to be a superathlete.
+Whether you run, swim, dance, bike, lift weights, do yoga or participate in team sports — it doesn't matter, McGonigal says — moderate physical activity does far more than make us physically stronger and healthier.

 Here are five of the ways movement can help you enjoy life.